scality/core-ui/README.md

 - Make sure that the component is themable (i.e support Dark/Light Mode)
 - Add storybook stories to cover all features
 - Update `src/lib/index.js` to export the new component
-- Run `npm run test` to generate snapshot tests which are based on storybook stories
 - Run `npm run flow` and `npm run lint` to make sure no error occurs
 - Once all is done, create Pull Request for review
 - When your Pull Request is approved, we take care of the merge of the PR because we have an internal merge process.